 There is an actual beach here but the tides can be quite rough so people generally stick to the infinity pool.
 At sunset, said pool is usually full of loungers but the crowd is still nothing compared to some mega beach clubs back on Bali.

 When you think about it, it’s actually kind of endearing how Sandy Bay Beach Club is able to exist without being over the top.
-I really like how humble this place is compared to some other bars in Bali and that’s honestly why I keep going back.
+I really like how humble this place is compared to some of the other places for nightlife in Bali, and that’s honestly why I keep going back.

 The Devil’s Tear: a place on Nusa Lembongan that is both loved and feared.
 People travel from all over Bali to see the mighty waves that break upon these rocks, and a lot of them are tragically swept out to sea.